CDCgov/RecordLinker/docs/site/reference.md

 `IDENTIFIER:<type>`

 :   The patient's specific identifier type.
 For example, `IDENTIFIER:MR` would be the patient's medical record number.
 Unlike `IDENTIFIER`, this will ONLY compare values of a specific type.
-Valid type codes can be found here http://hl7.org/fhir/R4/v2/0203/index.html.
+Valid type codes can be found on [the FHIR v2 Identifier Type page](http://hl7.org/fhir/R4/v2/0203/index.html).

 ### Blocking Key Types